JagdtigerAusfb/Rubiks_Cube_Solving_Robot_EXTENCUBE_UNICAMP/1. RAIDEN/Software/README.md

 **[WORK IN PROGRESS]**

-This folder contains all the software for **Raiden**, the Rubik's Cube solving robot: the Arduino firmware that drives the motors, and two separate Python applications used to control the robot from a PC.
+This folder contains all the software for our first Rubik's Cube solving robot: the **Raiden**, the Arduino firmware that drives the motors, and two separate Python applications used to control the robot from a PC.

 ## Repository structure